Discover how minimum wage rules work for expats moving to Russia, including details of minimum hourly wages and working conditions.

-While the minimum wage in Russia set by the federal government has grown significantly in the last couple of years, it still remains well below minimum wage levels across Europe.
-If you’re looking at jobs in Russia, however, you will find many high-level positions advertised with wages in Russia that are significantly higher than the minimum wage.
+If you’re looking at jobs in Russia, however, you will find many high-level positions advertised with wages that are significantly higher than the minimum wage.

-The low Russia minimum wage reflects an economy that shrank between 2014–17 with wages in Russia dropping by more than 9% in 2015 alone.
-While the Russian government said the economy grew by between 1.4 and 1.8% in 2017, concerns remain about GDP growth in a country where some 14% of people live in poverty, according to official state statistics and the World Bank.
+The low minimum wage reflects an economy that shrunk significantly between 2014–2017, and concerns remain about GDP growth in a country where some 14% of people live in poverty, according to official state statistics and the World Bank.

 There is some consolation for workers in Russia living in the biggest cities, however, as local governments can set their own minimum wages.
 As such, Russian minimum wage levels in cities such as Moscow and St Petersburg are considerably higher than many other regions.

 The minimum wage in Russia is reviewed every six months, and there have been significant increases on each of the last three reviews.

 The latest increase saw the minimum wage reach 11,280 p. in January 2019, up by 117 p. since the last review in May 2018.

 This rise comes off the back of rise of an increase of nearly 2,000 p. a month in mid-2018, when the Russian government claimed that lower income earners would be 43% better off.

 Minimum wage in Russia per hour